ruiyangge/ruiyangge.github.io/index.md

 ---

 ## News and Updates
-- **March 2026**: Our work validating the generalizability of the CentileBrain models across ethnoracially diverse populations has been accepted for publication in the [Proceedings of the National Academy of Sciences](https://www.pnas.org/) (5-year IF=10.6)!
+- **May 2026**: Our work validating the generalizability of the CentileBrain models across ethnoracially diverse populations has been published in the [Proceedings of the National Academy of Sciences](https://www.pnas.org/doi/10.1073/pnas.2521055123) (5-year IF=10.6)!
 - **Feb 2026**: Our work reviewing neuroimaging-derived brain age and subtyping in adolescent major depressive disorder has been published in [Neuroscience & Biobehavioral Reviews](https://www.sciencedirect.com/science/article/pii/S0149763426000618) (5-year IF=9.3) and [Nature Communications](https://www.nature.com/articles/s41467-026-69697-2) (5-year IF=17.2)!
 - **Jan 2026**: We received an SOBP Special Project, see you at the 2026 SOBP Annual Meeting @ NYC.
 - **Oct 2025**: I am honored to receive the [ACNP Global Scholarship](https://acnp.org/annual-meeting/global-scholarship/)!